Talking to the Airgap: Exploiting Radio-Less Embedded Devices as Radio Receivers

 \subsection{Impact of Wired Connections}

-Next, we examine the influence of wired connections to the \ac{DUT}, confirming that the observed \ac{RF} sensitivities stem from the device itself, receiving ambient radio waves.

-\Paragraph{Common Ground Connection} \autoref{fig:conductive} illustrates the \ac{SNR} of two reception paths across frequency with and without a common ground connection between the \ac{RF} transmitter and the \ac{DUT}.
-In the common-ground configuration, both devices share the same computer for control and power, as shown in~\autoref{fig:exp_setup}.
-In the isolated-ground configuration, the \ac{DUT} is powered by a separate, battery-powered laptop, ensuring galvanic isolation.
-All other experimental conditions remain identical.

-As shown in the figure, the sensitivity profiles remain virtually unchanged across both configurations, with nearly identical \ac{SNR} characteristics for both reception paths.
-We therefore conclude that the observed reception sensitivities do not result from unintended conductive coupling between the transmitter and the target device, but rather stem from genuine electromagnetic interactions.

-\Paragraph{USB Connection} Next, we investigate whether the observed \ac{RF} sensitivities on the Nucleo-G474RE board originate from the board itself or from peripheral components—specifically, the USB cable we use for control and data transfer.
-While external cables can legitimately act as antennas, distinguishing their influence is essential for understanding the reception mechanism and validating the generality of our measurements.
+Next, we verify that the observed \ac{RF} sensitivities originate from the device itself rather than from external coupling paths.
+We first rule out a common-ground effect between the \ac{DUT} and the transmitter (see~\autoref{sec:common_gnd}).
+We then assess the impact of the USB cable used for power, control, and data transfer.
+While such cables are part of the physical system and may legitimately act as antennas, isolating their contribution is necessary to understand the reception mechanism and assess generality.